Living Resource

 Community / revenue-threshold licenses Early testing before full commercialization Some Stability releases Revenue thresholds and enterprise terms can change the total cost of ownership.

-Non-commercial weight licenses Research, experimentation, internal evaluation Non-schnell FLUX variants, AudioCraft weights (CC-BY-NC 4.0), some video editing tools (e.g., ProPainter under S-Lab research terms) This is a hard stop for many production uses.
+Non-commercial weight licenses Research, experimentation, internal evaluation Non-schnell FLUX variants, AudioCraft weights (CC-BY-NC 4.0), Voxtral TTS weights (CC-BY-NC 4.0, inherited from included reference voices), some video editing tools (e.g., ProPainter under S-Lab research terms) This is a hard stop for many production uses.
 Verify the LICENSE file in every video/tooling project before publishing legal language.

 A good licensing rule